mwrnd/innova2_flex_xcku15p_notes/README.md

 ### xsdb Cannot Download Program

-If you are attempting to use `xsdb` to load a program into a Soft Processor Core (RISC-V, MicroBlaze) and encounter *Memory Write Errors*:
+If you are attempting to use `xsdb` to load a program into a Soft Processor Core (RISC-V, MicroBlaze) using [JTAG](https://docs.xilinx.com/v/u/en-US/pg245-debug-bridge) and encounter *Memory Write Errors*:
 ```
 ...
  83%    0MB   0.0MB/s  00:02 ETA